Circuit and Operations : NZPI radio is 123.5mhz, MBZ

 Non-payment of rent/fees for 30 days will result in restriction of use of the airport.

 Visiting Aircraft: Visitors should exit at ‘B’ and park on the hard areas near the hangars.
 In summer they should park on the grass.
 Aircraft parked overnight in the open may be changed a parking fee.

 A courtesy car is available for visiting aviators wanting to go into Parakai, Helensville towns (5 mins), Hibiscus Coast or Auckland city (35 mins)... no charge, so long as it is bought back with more petrol than when it was taken.

-Walking on the operational area: Access to the airside is restricted to holders of an 'aviation certificate'.
+Walking on the operational area: Access to the airside is restricted to holders of an 'aviation certificate', or someone accompanied by such a holder.
 If you take someone else airside, you are accepting full responsibility for their safety.
 Airside dangers may not be obvious to a non-aviator, so if leaving someone on the ground while taking another for a flight, have them wait in the Pilot Lounge which is close to the carpark, has good viewing, toilets and other facilities.